Once We Were Refugees (OWWR) is a Missouri not-for-profit corporation with IRS 501 (c) (3) approved tax-exempt status.

 We have been proud of and grateful for our close relationship with Mr. Mike Mitchell of Restoration Apparel.

 Ann Say, BS, MBA, and retired Nursing Home Administrator, is an award-winning quilter.
 Ann is OWWR Director of Education.
 She and William together have extensive experience beginning in the 1970s in resettling refugees from Vietnam, Laos, apartheid South Africa, and Syria and have adopted orphans from Vietnam and Calcutta, India.
-She is currently assisting two refugee tailors in starting their own businesses.

 Ken Heitland, PhD, Technical Director and OWWR Board Member, worked in start-up divisions for new lines of business at Sprint, Quest Diagnostics, and National American University.
 Taught the Capstone course for business BA at Ottawa University in KC for 10 years, helping students develop business plans and marketing strategies.
 Currently, Ken teaches courses for City Vision University.
 He holds the Six Sigma Black Belt in process analysis.